 Take in the sea views from the area next to the bell tower and from the raised platform across from the church.

 Walk down the steps opposite the church entrance and pass the Monument to the Heroes of Naval Battles on the Adriatic – identifiable by the large anchor.
-Continue down the steps and around to the left to the charming Church of St. Leopold Mandic.
+Continue down and around to the left to the charming Church of St. Leopold Mandic.

-The Saint Michael Archangel Church was only built in the 19th century and features a smattering of architectural styles, including Byzantine, Roman-gothic and Islamic.
-Korcula stone was used for the exterior carvings on the church, while the interior is decorated in Italian marble.
+Korcula stone was used for the exterior carvings, while the interior is decorated in Italian marble.
 Go inside and listen to the peaceful music and light a candle.

 Visitors wondering what to do in Herceg Novi in the early evening should consider having a drink or late lunch at one of the restaurants that ring Bellavista Square.
 The outdoor tables at Bellavista Lounge offer the best views – especially when the late afternoon sunlight illuminates the church portico.